phalcon-orphanage/docs/docs/en/db-models.md

 extensibility and maintainability of applications.
 Developers can decide which strategy is more appropriate for the application they are creating, depending on the needs of the application.
 The ORM is compatible with both schemes of defining properties.

-<h5 class='alert alert-warning' markdown='1'>Underscores in property names can be problematic when using getters and setters. </h5>
+<h5 class='alert alert-warning'>Underscores in property names can be problematic when using getters and setters. </h5>

 If you use underscores in your property names, you must still use camel case in your getter/setter declarations for use with magic methods. (e.g. `$model->getPropertyName` instead of `$model->getProperty_name`, `$model->findByPropertyName`